 Employment Practices Liability

-ERMA created a 2022-23 biannual letter advising of updates, announcements, and other information the pool believes are of interest to ERMA members.
+ERMA distributes a biannual letter (see sidebar) advising of updates, announcements, and other information the pool believes are of interest to ERMA members.
 The document also includes a Quick Reference Handbook to provide information regarding the various service offerings, important information regarding AB 1825 and SB 1343 compliance, claims reporting, and contact information for ERMA staff.

 ERMA also provides up to $2,500/year to members for reimbursement of employment practices-related trainings as long as funds are available.
 More information is available on ERMA’s website.

 Claims must be reported in accordance with ERMA’s memorandum of coverage.
 Claim reporting forms are available on ERMA’s website.
-In addition to reporting to ERMA, claims must also be reported to PERMA at firstname.lastname@example.org due to excess carrier reporting requirements.
+When emailing the claim to ERMA, copy PERMA’s claim intake email email@example.com because PERMA has an obligation to report to PRISM.